evervault/evervault-python/.changeset/new-pugs-smoke.md

 "evervault-python": major
 ---

 Migrated Function run requests to new API.
-Add more comprehensive error handling for Function runs.
+Added more comprehensive error handling for Function runs.
 Deprecated encryptAndRun, listing Functions, async Function run requests, and specifying version of Function to run.